denten-books/plain-text/4-sign.md

 vagrancies of the transmitting medium.
 Cross talk between wires and weather interferences were common, which meant that communicating in Morse still required a human operator for efficient ciphering and deciphering of the transmission.
-In a long-chain of mediation telegraph operator, code, and machine, the human posed a limiting factor.
+In a long-chain of time-sensitive transmission between the message and its recipient, the human posed a limiting factor.

 Telegraph operators working a "hand sender" commonly developed partial paralysis of wrist or arm, commonly known as a "glass arm"